digi-ron/AU-Falcon-SPUD-Project/Engine/FuelInjectors/FuelInjectors.md

 # Fuel Injectors

+> Information on this page focuses on the I6 model due to project not involving V8 model.
+Information has been added where possible but is otherwise ***incomplete indefinitely***
+{: .block-note}

 ## Location

 The fuel injectors can be found running down the intake/passenger side of the engine, connected to the fuel rail which sits directly below the throttle body